 Reasons for disputes

 Forbes discusses some of the reasons why sibling spats happen over inheritance and what a person can do to reduce these fights.
 First, they often rekindle old sibling rivalries.
-In many sets of siblings, one sibling may feel like they continuously got the short end of the stick in regard to a relative’s affections or attentions.
+In many sets of siblings, one sibling may feel like they continuously got the short end of the stick in regard to a relative’s affection or attention.
 That person may feel like they got left out once again if they do not view their share of the estate as equitable or equal.

 Next, as siblings grow into adulthood, they often get estranged from one another.
 Issues they dealt with or tolerated while growing up may solidify into resentment or anger toward one another.
 They could even view their sibling as a bad person who might intentionally try to influence or manipulate a relative into giving everyone else a smaller share of the estate.